-1. Burundi is a land-locked, low-income, food-deficit country-in a fragile situation.
-Social, exposed to natural disasters that disturb agricultural production and political tensions resulting fromthus affect the contested presidential elections in April 2015 have adversely affected the economic activity and food and nutrition food security of the population and the fragile economy.
-Burundi ranks 184th of 188 countries in the 2016 human development index and 108th of 159 in the gender inequality index.
-1
+1. Burundi is a land-locked country, exposed to natural disasters that disturb agricultural production and thus affect the food security of the population and the fragile economy.
+Burundi ranks 184th of 188 countries in the 2016 human development index and 108th of 159 in the gender inequality index.1

 - 2. With an estimated population of 11.7 million people in 2017, Burundi has the second highest population density in sub-Saharan Africa.
 Population growth of 3.1 percent per year is among the highest rates in the world and aggravates pressure on land.2 More than 45 percent of Burundians are children under 15 years of age. - 3.
-Of the almost 65 percent The majority of the population livinglives below the poverty line, the vast majority isparticularly in rural areas.
+The majority of the population lives below the poverty line, particularly in rural areas.
 Poor people are heavily reliant on the agriculture and informal employment sectors, which are characterized by unreliable production and income.
 In the 2014 global hunger index, Burundi has the highest hunger score in the world.3 Agricultural productivity is the lowest in the subregion, at 3.6 mt/ha.4 - 4.
 The country's hilly topography and high elevation make the population particularly vulnerable to natural risks and disasters.
 The National Strategy for Risk Prevention and Disaster Management (2012-2015) reported that the major risks are droughts, flooding of swamps and lowlands and mudslides. - 5.
-InFrom 2015, more than a thirdbecause of the population was affected by extreme climate events, which triggered the among other factors, several internal and external displacements occurred within the Burundian population.
-Internal displacement of 42,000 people.
-Political unrest resulted in aboutamounts to 150,000 people being internally displaced, and more than 400,000 Burundians, half, of whom werehalf are women, sought refuge in neighbouring countries.
+From 2015, because of extreme climate events among other factors, several internal and external displacements occurred within the Burundian population.
+Internal displacement amounts to 150,000 people,5 of whom half are women.
 Since 2017 a gradual return to places of origin has been observed.